pixeltable/pixeltable/docs/sample-apps/multimodal-chat/aws/README.md

 ## Limitations
 This deployment has the following limitations:

+- CDK must be ran on a Unix system.
+The docker container expects a linux/arm64 platform.
 - No Session Management: The API doesn't maintain user sessions.
 Each request is treated independently.
 - No Ephemeral Storage Management: The container's storage isn't cleaned up automatically.
 Long-running containers will eventually run out of disk space if temp files accumulate.